 The pre-approved benefits include:

 Getting pre-qualified makes more sense to you if you are new to home buying and not sure whether you can support a mortgage or if you’re not just ready to buy yet.
 Pre-qualification doesn’t affect your credit score, so it’s a good way to start if you’re just browsing.
 If you are serious about buying a house, then you should get pre-approved right away.
 Primary Residential Mortgage, Inc., in Fort Myers and Naples, brings you one step closer to achieving the American Dream.
 We’ll help you evaluate your mortgage options.
-Get in touch with us for a free consultation.
+Get in touch Contact Us with us for a complimentary consultation.
 Our loan experts will help get you the mortgage program that is ideal for your financial situation.

 PRMI NMLS 3094.
 PRMI is an Equal Housing Lender.
 Some products and services may not be available in all states.
 Credit and collateral are subject to approval.
 Terms and conditions apply.
 Programs, rates, terms, and conditions are subject to change and are subject to borrower(s) qualification.
 This is not a commitment to lend.
 Florida Office of Financial Regulation MLD646.
 Opinions expressed are solely my own and do not express the views of my employer.